locustio/locust/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 If you have a general question about how to use Locust, please check Stack Overflow first https://stackoverflow.com/questions/tagged/locust

 You can also ask new questions on SO, https://stackoverflow.com/questions/ask just remember to tag your question with "locust".
+Do not immediately post your issue here after posting to SO, wait for an answer there instead.

 Use this form only for reporting actual bugs in locust.
 Be mindful that the developers of locust are unpaid volunteers, so make sure you have tried everything you can think of before filing a bug :)
 -->